dbugshe2/simple-python-server/README.md

 __also in this example we read the whole file into memory this a bad idea in real life, because the file could be very seceral gigabytes large, but that is beyond the scope of this example__

 - Then we write an error handling method `handle_error()` and, the template for the error reporting page
+- Our prevous version of the server always returns a status code 200 even when th epage rewusted doesn't exist, so `handle_error()` and `send_content()` to let the browser know when the page doesn't exist